phaustin/climate_students_eoas/content/courseware/week8/lab26_cesm-coupled-dynamics.md

 **You need to be connected to the internet to run the code in this notebook**

+You will need to install the 'eofs' package to run some code that translates from model levels to pressure levels

+<code>conda install -c conda-forge eofs<code>

 You can browse the available data through a web interface here:

 http://thredds.atmos.albany.edu:8080/thredds/catalog.html